toss/es-git/docs/reference/classes/GitObject.md

 > **peelToCommit**(): [`Commit`](Commit.md)

-Recursively peel an object until a commit is found
+Recursively peel an object until a commit is found.

 #### Returns